 The City's investment portfolio shall be designed with the objective of maximizing a market rate of return throughout budgetary and economic cycles, taking into account the investment risk constraints and liquidity needs.
 The City shall maintain the level of investment of all idle bank balances as close to 100% as possible and shall actively manage its investment portfolio to the greatest extent possible within the constraints of safety and liquidity to take advantage of prevailing or anticipated market conditions.
 Return on investment is of tertiary importance compared to the safety and liquidity objectives described above.
-The core of investments shall be limited to relatively low risk securities as defined within this investment policy statement in anticipation of earning a fair return relative to the risk being assumed.
-The City may utilize an active or passive investment strategy within the overall investment program.
-Securities within a passively managed investment portfolio will generally be held until maturity and securities in actively managed portfolios may be sold prior to maturity.
-Securities within the investment program may be sold in accordance the investment program which include the following scenarios::
+The core of investments shall be limited to relatively low risk securities in anticipation of earning a fair return relative to the risk being assumed.
+Securities will generally be held until maturity with the following exceptions: